Alberta

 • Control online gambling through PlayAlberta.

-• Prepare for, and open, a regulated private iGaming market that will launch in 2026.
+• Prepare for, and open, a regulated private iGaming market that will launch on July 13th, 2026.

 The minimum age for most gambling in Alberta is 18+, including casinos and online betting.